One year on Black Friday, Mike Bramble waited in line for a ticket at Walmart for the chance to buy a cheap TV.

 “It’s nuts how crazy it gets,” Bramble says.
 “That’s what people are trying to avoid.
 Nobody wants to wait in line like that.”

 Bramble is part of a growing group of entrepreneurs who have figured out that people hate waiting in line so much they’re willing to pay someone else to do it.
-Some people go the informal route, posting an ad or two on Craigslist when it make sense, and others have created full-fledged businesses out of the idea.
+Some people go the informal route, posting an ad or two on Craigslist when it makes sense, and others have created full-fledged businesses out of the idea.
 The sky’s the limit on this innovative, money-making idea.

 Waiting for Cronuts, Broadway tickets and iPhones

-Robert Samuel, has waited in line for just about everything you can imagine in New York City — iPhones, brunch, Broadway tickets and Cronuts (those ridiculously popular pastries that blend croissants and doughnuts), to name a few.
+Robert Samuel has waited in line for just about everything you can imagine in New York City — iPhones, brunch, Broadway tickets and Cronuts (those ridiculously popular pastries that blend croissants and doughnuts), to name a few.

 Samuel says his business is driven by a form of social anxiety called FOMO — the fear of missing out.
 People don’t want to miss out on the newest pastry or technology, he says, but they’ve also got work, kids and other obligations that prevent them from waiting in long lines.
 Plus, some people just don’t like waiting in line.